-All New Care homes are open to new admissions and we are now conducting in house visits for those looking for care.
+All New Care homes are open to new admissions and we are now conducting on site e visits for those looking for care.
 These visits will be subject to a negative Lateral Flow test and will carefully managed to maintain the safety of our residents and staff.
 Please contact the home for further information.

 The role out of the vaccine programme has played a significant part in increasing confidence in the safety of our homes.
-The vast majority of our staff are fully supportive of the Company’s COVID-19 vaccine policy and now have now received both vaccines.
-In addition all of our residents have agreed to have the vaccine and most have now received their second dose.
+All staff and residents have been fully vaccinated unless medically exempt.